melezhik/jam/README.md

 Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Inroduction-to-pjam).
 This is brief introduction.

-First off all pjam should be told project root directory, holding all necessary data to work with, so this is the directory holdig all source codes and pjam configuration file:
+First of all pjam should be told project root directory, holding all necessary data to work with, so this is the directory holdig all source codes and pjam configuration file: